-Break it down and take just one step
+Break it down and get started.

-Be ruthless with your to do list
+Be ruthless with your to-do list.

 Shift your mindset